Kingston802/cheatsheets/latex.md

 # latex
-latex is a type setting system that evolved from donald knuth's 'tex' system ,its pronounced 'lah-tek'
+latex is a type setting system that evolved from donald knuth's 'tex' system, it's pronounced 'lah-tek'

 ## compiling
 the exact command depends on your system and installation but it is usually